orca-app/orca/Readme.md

 **Which WebAssembly features does Orca support?**

 We currently use [wasm3](https://github.com/wasm3/wasm3) for our interpreter.
 We therefore support whatever features wasm3 supports.
 In practice this means all WebAssembly 1.0 features, bulk memory operations, and a couple other small features.

+**I am getting "unsupported OS" errors when building on Windows.**

+You are likely running from the wrong kind of Visual Studio command prompt.
+Search for "x64 Native Tools Command Prompt" or run `vcvarsall.bat` with `x64` for the architecture.

+To verify that you are in the correct type of command prompt, simply run `cl` with no arguments, and verify that you are building for x64.

 **I am getting errors about atomics when building the runtime on Windows.**